randhirkumargupta/randhir/sites/all/modules/contrib/autoslave/README.txt

 // Workaround for Drush (Drush doesn't support non-pdo database drivers).
 // Workaround for update.php (similar problem as Drush). if (drupal_is_cli() || basename($_SERVER['PHP_SELF']) == 'update.php') {
-  //put this code block in your settings.php
   $databases['default']['default'] = $databases['default']['master'];
-}
-else {
-  //autoslave specific configuration in settings.php, I will try to provide some more examples soon.
 }

 ?>